cube-js/cube/docs/content/Schema/Advanced/Code-Reusability-Export-and-Import.mdx

     └── Sales
         └── Orders.js
 ```
-Then in the `utils.js` file we read the environment variable and expose it.
+In the `utils.js` file we read the environment variable and expose it.
 We will default the environment variable to the value `dev`.
 ```javascript
 // in utils.js
 const environment = typeof process.env.ENVIRONMENT === 'undefined' ? 'dev' : process.env.ENVIRONMENT.toLowerCase();